 Decoded is a story-a-day anthology of queer science fiction, fantasy, and horror by queer authors.
 We feature speculative writing and comics released to subscribers every day of Pride month.
-If you want to get an email when subscriptions become available, please sign up for our email list.
+If you want to get an email when submissions open and/or subscriptions become available, please sign up for our email list.

-The best way to figure out what kind of stories we’re interested in is to read Decoded Pride Issue #1.
-If you would like to buy a suscription to Issue #1 you can do so by visiting the queerspec.com store.
+The best way to figure out what kind of stories we’re interested in is to read Decoded Pride Issues #1 and #2.
+If you would like to buy a subscription to either issue you can do so by visiting the QueerSpec.com store.
 If you cannot afford a subscription, please be in touch.

-Please note: Submissions for 2021 (Decoded Pride Issue #2) are now closed.
-We are leaving our guidelines below solely for reference.
+Submissions for 2022 (Decoded Pride Issue #3) are now closed.
+The below guidelines are only left here for reference.

 We are avid readers, and as such, we welcome a wide array of subject matter.
 Everything from experimental comics to thinly-veiled fanfiction to good old formulaic genre is right up our alley, so don’t disqualify yourself – submit!
-Our only requirements are that you be a queer creator and that you bring your very best work to the page.
+Our only requirements are that you be a queer creator, that your work be speculative (science fiction, fantasy, horror, weird, and the undefinable, but undeniably speculative), and that you bring your very best work to the page.
+(More on all of that follows.)

 The point of Decoded is to create a space for queer folks to build community as fiction writers and comic creators.
 We seek to center the voices of those most marginalized within queer communities.
 We want to facilitate works with queer themes, writers, and audiences.